Kitchen Club Kids®

-There’s really no other children’s storybook collection that promotes healthy eating habits, fundamental learning opportunities and recipe building skills like Kitchen Club Kids.
-Plus, they’re fun to read!
+There’s really no other children’s cooking collection that promotes healthy eating habits, fundamental learning opportunities and recipe building skills like Kitchen Club Kids.

 Experts say one of the best ways to help children develop problem-solving skills is to cook together.
 As parents ourselves, we’ve experienced many great teaching opportunities in the kitchen with our little ones.
 It’s from this love of food, fun and sharing that Kitchen Club Kids was created.
 We believe that our stories foster learning interactions and an appreciation for the foods we eat.
 Focusing on basic counting, colors, food recognition and critical thinking, you can experience the lessons of the kitchen in any room of your home.

-Kitchen Club Kids cooking adventure books are also a great gift for expecting moms and foodie friends with young kids.
+Kitchen Club Kids recipe-discovery collection is also a great gift for expecting moms and foodie friends with young kids, offering an array of learning activities.
 The colorful illustrations and layered learning opportunities on each page will keep your child’s interest from beginning to end.
 And, because “sharing” is one of our core values, we encourage you to share Kitchen Club Kids with your friends and family, too.

 Find out more about Bread + Butter Publishing, and see how we’re giving back to our communities.
 Scroll down to see what the blogoshere thinks about Kitchen Club Kids® storybooks!